 In Monroe County, a business located within a city limit requires both a municipal license and a county tax to operate.
 If the nature of a business takes employees inside a city limit to conduct business, even though the business establishment is in the county, it may be necessary to obtain a city license also.

 Local business tax fees vary depending on the nature of the business or occupation.
 The number of employees, equipment and seating capacity are a few variables that may be included in the cost factor.

 Local business taxes are renewed annually in July through September.
-If you have any changes to be made to your existing local business tax you must contact or come in to one of our five offices to make the changes.
+If you have any changes to be made to your existing local business tax you must contact or come in to one of our four offices to make the changes.
 The permit is valid through September 30th of the following year.
 A new local business tax can be issued any time during the year, and are prorated April 1st, at which time half-year fees apply.
 Failure to renew a local business tax subjects the owner to delinquent fees.
 All businesses must maintain a current local business tax.